This weekend wasn’t a fun trip to Pittsburgh, but it was good to see family and friends we haven’t seen for a while. We went to attend a funeral.

 Here’s a photo of fall leaves along Mingo Creek.

-It was beautiful to see fall colors, but not a fun trip, like most of our trips.
+It was beautiful to see fall colors, but not as fun as most of our trips.